jason-kerney/ShapeRefactoring/contributing.md

 The logic I used to decide if a destructuring was going to occur was:

-> If the I have seen the thought process that would lead to someone typing this code in production then it is okay.
+> If I have seen the thought process that would lead to someone typing this code in production then it is okay.

 **Example:** In C# I have seen people assign things to lambdas that would be better done as a method.
 There for destructuring a method to a lambda is okay, even when it makes things really complex and duplicated.